OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs: Evaluation

 \subpar{0.5}{Management overheads:}To assess the influence of OSMOSIS management on applications' performance, we start by running them in isolation.
 Figure~\ref{fig:raw_apps} displays how OSMOSIS does not introduce considerable overheads for compute-bound workloads.
 These oscillate within $\pm 3$\% of the baseline PsPIN implementation and reach the maximum of 310Mpps for the \textit{Aggregation} workloads.
 For IO-bound workloads, OSMOSIS introduces overheads stemming from the fragmentation, which have been discussed in Section~\ref{sec:synthetic_benchmarks}.
 This can be resolved by extending the AXI bus protocol~\cite{restuccia2020axi, jiang2022axi}.
 While overheads reach from 23\% to 2\% and represent the cost of introducing fair and efficient multi-tenancy, the workloads still achieve 332Mpps in the \textit{IO write} case.

 \subpar{0.5}{Application mixtures:}Evaluating applications in isolation is not representative of real workloads which occur in multi-tenant datacenters for which OSMOSIS was designed and where multiple users contend for resources.
-We consider two application sets: a \textit{compute-bound set} and an \textit{IO-bound} set, each resulting in tenant resource contention.
+We consider two application sets: \textit{compute} and \textit{IO}, each resulting in tenant resource contention.

 The compute-bound set comprises the \textit{Reduce} and \textit{Histogram} workloads.
 Each is introduced as a \textit{Victim} (64B packets for \textit{Reduce} and 64-128 packets for \textit{Histogram}) and \textit{Congestor} (4KB packets for \textit{Reduce} and $3072$ -- $4096$ byte packets for \textit{Histogram}).
 As Figure~\ref{fig:hpu_compute_mixes} shows, these workloads saturate the PUs of the sNIC within the first couple thousand cycles and introduce compute congestion.
-Using OSMOSIS WLBVT scheduling, each tenant obtains an allocation that is, on average, 47\% fairer than that of the typical RR implementation as measured using Jain's metric.
-Such allocations ensure SLO fulfillment and result in 39-7\% faster \textit{flow completion times} (FCT) because of lower average contention while only sacrificing 3\% of the \textit{Histogram} \textit{Congestor}.
+Using OSMOSIS WLBVT scheduling, each tenant obtains an average allocation of 47\% fairer than that of the typical RR implementation as measured using Jain's metric.
+Such allocations ensure SLO fulfillment and result in 39\% faster \textit{flow completion times} (FCT) because of lower average contention while only sacrificing 3\% of the \textit{Histogram} \textit{Congestor}.
 OSMOSIS thus achieves a fair and efficient resource allocation.

-The IO-bound set consists of \textit{IO read} and \textit{write} workloads which are again introduced as both a \textit{Victim} and \textit{Congestor} with the same packet size parameters as the \textit{Histogram} workload.
-For the IO-bound workloads, we focus on the average throughput of each workload.
-Figure~\ref{fig:hpu_mixes_IO_tput} shows that, similarly to the compute case, OSMOSIS obtains a consistently fairer allocation than a traditional RR scheduler (up to 83\%) as measured by the average Jain's fairness metric.
+The multi-tenancy system must efficiently manage \textit{all} resources in coordination~\cite{ghodsi2011dominant, ghodsi2012multi}.
+We illustrate this scenario in Figure~\ref{fig:hpu_mixes_IO_tput}, where the IO set includes $4$ kernels of varying complexity so that the code executed on the PUs produces various data movement patterns.
+The set consists of IO \textit{read} and \textit{write} flows, introduced again as both a \textit{Victim} and \textit{Congestor}.
+While \textit{reads} and \textit{writes} share the NIC ingress, the utilized DMA paths are opposite to each other.

+The \textit{write} packets have a variable-length packet size (up to 128B and 4KB for \textit{Victim} and \textit{Congestor}, correspondingly) proportional to the payload size.
+The payload of the \textit{read} flow has a fixed size and contains $2$ $64$-bit values (read location in memory and its size varied for \textit{Victim} and \textit{Congestor}).
+While each \textit{read} packet will spend fewer cycles in the NIC ingress, it will induce up to $2\times$ more data movement work compared to \textit{write}, i.e., DMA read from the host memory followed by sending towards egress.
+This results in seemingly continuous distributions for \textit{read} requests that are processed slower than bursty \textit{writes}.